-On May 1, 2009, we acquired 100 percent of the outstanding common shares of NetThruPut Inc. ("NetThruPut"), a Canadian electronic trading platform and clearing facility for physical crude oil products, from its shareholders, Enbridge Inc. ("Enbridge") and Circuit Technology Limited ("Circuit Technology").
+On May 1, 2009, we acquired 100 percent of the outstanding common shares of NetThruPut Inc. ("NTP"), a Canadian electronic trading platform and clearing facility for physical crude oil products, from its shareholders, Enbridge Inc. ("Enbridge") and Circuit Technology Limited ("Circuit Technology").
 We satisfied the aggregate purchase price of \$66.9 million by issuing 878,059 of our common shares, valued at \$32.1 million, and cash of \$23.7 million.
-The purchase price also included restructuring and direct transaction costs of \$1.6 million, as well as the cost of the option to acquire NetThruPut in the amount of \$9.5 million.
-This put and call option was entered into in September 2007.
-Please refer to the "Core Business of TMX Group - NGX - Overview and Description of Products and Services" section of our 2009 MD&A on page 26 of our 2009 Annual Report for additional information on NetThruPut.
+The purchase price also included restructuring and direct transaction costs of \$1.6 million, as well as the cost of the option to acquire NTP in the amount of \$9.5 million.
+In connection with our acquisition of NTP, we recorded goodwill of approximately \$30.6 million and intangible assets of approximately \$49.6 million, which primarily related to the value ascribed to NTP's product list and customer base, in our consolidated financial statements for the year ended December 31, 2009.
+Based on assumptions made in conjunction with the December 31, 2010 year end impairment review, the fair value of NTP's intangible assets, including goodwill attributed to NTP, remains above carrying values.